LibraStack/UnityMvvmToolkit/README.md

 - Implement the `ICommand` & `ICommand<T>` interface, which exposes a `RaiseCanExecuteChanged` method to raise the `CanExecuteChanged` event
 - Expose constructor taking delegates like `Action` and `Action<T>`, which allow the wrapping of standard methods and lambda expressions

-The following shows how to set up a simple command:
+The following shows how to set up a simple command.

 ```csharp
 using UnityMvvmToolkit.Core;